sarojiniPanda/HOPE/_posts/2017-04-08-using-transfer-learning-to-classify-images-with-keras.markdown

 In this blog post, I will show you how to _efficiently_ use deep learning to train an algorithm to perform object classification.
 This blog post is inspired by a [recent Medium post](https://medium.com/@st553/using-transfer-learning-to-classify-images-with-tensorflow-b0f3142b9366) that made use of Tensorflow.
 I will adapt the code to Keras (version 2.0.2), and all code will be written in Python 3.5.

-I will assume that you are already familiar with the ideas behind convolutional neural networks (CNNs) and transfer learning, and we'll focus on discussing the details of my code in Keras.
+I will assume that you are already familiar with the ideas behind convolutional neural networks (CNNs) and transfer learning, and will focus on discussing the details of my code in Keras.

 If you need to learn more about CNNs, I recommend reading the notes for the [CS231n](http://cs231n.github.io/convolutional-networks/) course at Stanford.
 All lectures are also available [online](https://www.youtube.com/watch?v=LxfUGhug-iQ&list=PLkt2uSq6rBVctENoVBg1TpCC7OQi31AlC&index=7).
 You are also encouraged to check out Term 2 of Udacity's [Artificial Intelligence Nanodegree](https://www.udacity.com/course/artificial-intelligence-nanodegree--nd889), where you can find a comprehensive introduction to neural networks (NNs), CNNs (including transfer learning), and recurrent neural networks (RNNs).